BIO CONTACT RESEARCH PRESS

-Included in BIOMASS, Volume 1.
+Exhibited in BIOMASS, Volume 1.
 Eve Tagny, Alexis L.-Grisé, Liljana Mead Martin, Emily Chudnovsky, Steven Cottingham and Justin Apperley.

-For the full interview and exhibition see, https://biomasssss.com/
+For the full interview and exhibition see https://biomasssss.com/

 Negative [Space] Interface.
 2021, ink monoprints on paper, on panel.